danielwe/vim-nvtags/README.md

 The query can optionally begin with a number to limit the number of search results.
 For example, `:NVTags 5 #tag1` will return up to 5 files tagged with `#tag1`.
 These will be the first 5 lines returned from the search; see [Search result handling](#search-result-handling) for sort order.

+The search by default starts in the working directory, but additional root directories can be configured using the variable `g:nvtags_search_paths`, which should contain a list of folder paths.
+The search will combine matches from the current directory and all folders listed in this variable.

 The command `:NVTagsHere`, uses the contents of the current line as the search query, discarding any prefix up to and including the last colon `:` on the line.

 The commands can be called with an optional line number, e.g., `:5NVTags <query>` or `.-1NVTagsHere`.
 The line number detemines where the link list is appended, but not which line the query is extracted from: `:NVTagsHere` always takes its query from the current cursor line.